hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_data_editor_tab.rst

 Sound speed data can be augmented with WOA/RTOFS/reference salinity and/or temperature.
 If a reference cast has been set, then the reference cast will be used to augment salinity and/or temperature profiles instead of the WOA/RTOFS profiles.

+.. note:: You can set the desired augmentation source (e.g., the user-defined reference cast) in the *Input* tab available in the :ref:`application_settings`.

 XBT probes
 ----------